passlab/DCFG/README.md

-### pinplay simple loop example from [pinplay tutorial during PLDI 2016](https://sites.google.com/site/pinplaypldi2016tutorial/)
+### pinplay simple loop dependency example from [pinplay tutorial during PLDI 2016](https://sites.google.com/site/pinplaypldi2016tutorial/)
 The example shows step-by-step using scripts how to generate dynamic control flow graph, loop region, and dynamic slicing using pinplay.
 The example currently only works on fornax due to some bugs mentioned in the README file for Ubuntu.